wp-plugins/crayon-syntax-highlighter/readme.txt

 4. Tag Editor.

 == Changelog ==

+= 1.12.1 =
+* Fixed a bug with bbPress preventing posts from appearing.

 = 1.12 =
 * Added ability to convert all legacy Crayon tags in blog posts and comments to &lt;pre&gt; tags, retaining all attributes.
 These are the accepted standard for the Tag Editor and they're backwards compatible (if Crayon is off or you're using another highlighter).